recyclarr/recyclarr/README.md

     corresponding fields in release profiles in Sonarr.
   * "Include Preferred when Renaming" is properly checked/unchecked depending on explicit mention of this in the guides.
   * Profiles get created if they do not exist, or updated if they already exist.
 Profiles get a unique name based on the guide and this name is used to find them in subsequent runs.
   * Tags can be added to any updated or created profiles.
   * Ability to convert preferred with negative scores to "Must not contain" terms.
 * Sonarr Quality Definitions
   * Anime and Non-Anime quality definitions are now synced to Sonarr
+* Configuration support using YAML
+  * Many command line arguments can instead be provided in YAML configuration to reduce the redundancy of using the CLI.

 ## Requirements